Trump threatens more tariffs on Mexico over part of immigration deal

 “We do not anticipate a problem with the vote but, if for any reason the approval is not forthcoming, tariffs will be reinstated.”

-Last month, Trump threatened 5% tariffs on Mexican goods.
-The duties would increase every month until they reached 25% in October, unless Mexico stopped illegal immigration across its border with Mexico.
+Last month, Trump threatened 5% tariffs on Mexican goods to be imposed on Monday.
+The duties would have increased every month until they reached 25% in October, unless Mexico stopped illegal immigration across its border with Mexico.

 On Friday, the tariffs were called off, after the United States and Mexico announced an agreement on immigration.
 The joint communique issued by the two countries provided few details.

-Critics have said there have been no new major commitments to slow Central American migrants crossing into the United States.
+Critics have said there have been no new major commitments to slow the migration of Central Americans to the United States.

-A White House spokesman did not immediately respond to a request for comment.
+The agreement would expedite a program known as the Migration Protection Protocols, which sends people seeking asylum in the United States to wait in Mexico as their cases are processed.

+That program, announced in December, would be expanded across the entire U.S.-Mexico border under the terms of the agreement, according to the State Department.